-Step 4: To activate your new configurations and save them to flash, type:
+To activate your new configurations and save them to flash, type: (This is essentially typing signal_ras hup and saveconf from the normal terminal prompt.)

 Configuration for TS

 See the browser method for the CAS, earlier in this section.

 At the command prompt, type the following to bring up the TS Terminal Settings custom wizard: